TheIthorian/Transactions/README.md

 It is optional, but recommended to install `pipenv`, a python package manager which makes managing virtual environments easier.
 If you chose not to install this, the corresponding commands can be found in `src/Pipfile`.

-On Widnows, you'll need to add the following to your PATH environment variable and restart your PC:
+On Windows, you'll need to add the following to your PATH environment variable and restart your PC:

 -   c:\users\\<username\>\appdata\roaming\python\python310\site-packages
 -   c:\users\\<username\>\appdata\roaming\python\python310\scripts